liorbahar/Alfabet/README.md

     ```

 * GET - /events?location=<location_name>&venue=<venue_name>&sortOption=<date|participants|creationTime>
+    * this route can retrieve events by some filters
     * the query params are optional, we can get all the events by send request to /event
     * we can add filters by query params: location, venue, sortOption
     * response